 Presenter 1: Resume or CV: Please upload the presenter’s current resume or CV.

-Presenter 1: Disclosure Statement Each presenter must submit a Disclosure Statement.
+Presenter 1: Disclosure Statement: Each presenter must submit a Disclosure Statement.
 Click here to download the PDF form.
 Please complete and sign the disclosure statement.
 Statement must be signed with a real signature (no cursive fonts).
 Please scan or photograph your completed statement to upload with your proposal.
 Note: If you are unable to upload the completed form with your proposal, completed statements may be faxed to 513-529-2420 ATTN Erin Eakin.
 If submitting a statement by fax, it must be received by Friday, February 24, 2017 at 5:00pm.

 Please upload the presenter’s disclosure statement.